Proven-Paradox/shaper-system/Handbook.md

 > <div align="center">=!=!=!=!=  </div>

 ## Reading Abilities
-Ability entries will follow this basic layout (and further information about each aspect will be expanded upon after the summary):
+Ability entries will follow this basic layout:

 **The Name of the Ability**
 Ability Type (Attack/Spell/Auxiliary)